immhawarii/RestaurantOrderingSystem/README.md

 ## Logging
 The project utilizes logging to capture important events and errors.
 The log files are stored in the Logs directory and are named based on the date.

+## API Documentation
+The API documentation is available in Postman JSON format.
+You can find the file `Restaurant API.postman_collection.json` in the repository.